gnosis/dex-services/README.md

 This will start:
-ganache-cli, the local ethereum chain mongodb, the data base storing the data of the snapp listener, a listener pulling data from the ganache-cli and inserting it into mongodb driver, a service calculating the new states and push these into the smart contract
+ganache-cli, the local ethereum chain postgres, the database storing the data of the snapp graph-listener, a listener pulling data from the ganache-cli and inserting it into postgres driver, a service calculating the new states and push these into the smart contract

 You can see the current state of the theGraph DB by opening [localhost:8000](http://localhost:8000) and connecting to the default database (top right).